proohit/Argon2CalibratorTool/README.md

-# Twelve21.PasswordStorage
+# Argon2CalibratorTool

-This library is meant to provide utility functions for password storage.
-It is written in C# against .NET Core 2.2.

-It currently only supports Argon2 calibration features.
-You can use this library to determine which parameters to pass to one of the Argon2 hashing functions.

-This application is built upon the research in [this blog post](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/).
+This tool is used to calibrate parameters for the Argon2 algorithm.
+Initial credits go to https://github.com/bburman/Twelve21.PasswordStorage.

 ## Usage